setting unrealistic goals

 Think of them as the building blocks that will get you closer to where you want to be.

 For example, if you’re aiming to become a top salesperson in your company, set a goal to improve your weekly sales numbers first.
+This could be your goal for the quarter.

 This method is not just theory; it’s backed by studies showing how goal setting boosts task performance and motivation.